 The Rosario Mine comprises the Rey David and San Rafael mining concessions located in the Municipality of Charcas in the State of San Luis Potosi, Mexico, 184 kilometres north of the capital city of San Luis Potosi.
-Details of the acquisition terms are contained in Note 10 of the 2013 Q2 Financial Statements.
+Details of the acquisition terms are contained in Note 10 of the 2013 Q3 Financial Statements.
 The property covers 500 hectares.

-During the second quarter of 2013 operations at the Rosario Mine were in the transition phase from project development to an operating mine.
+During the second and third quarters of 2013 operations at the Rosario Mine were in the transition phase from project development to an operating mine.
 On April 18, 2013, based upon the operating staff's assessment that the mill had demonstrated its ability to operate continually at rated capacity while maintaining forecasted recoveries, the Company announced that the Rosario Mine had achieved commercial production.
 Such consistent mill performance, however, does not in and of itself satisfy the definition of "commercial production" for accounting purposes pursuant to IFRS.
-As of the date of this report the IFRS definition of "commercial production" has not been satisfied as a result of an inconsistent supply of ore to the Rosario Mine milling facility.
-In accordance with IFRS the Company did not report the Rosario Mine's results of operations in its consolidated statement of loss for the period but instead capitalized the operating costs less proceeds from the sale of concentrates as "Mine under construction and development costs" as reported on the Company's condensed interim consolidated statement of financial position at June 30, 2013.
+As of the date of this report the IFRS definition of "commercial production" has not been satisfied.
+In accordance with IFRS the Company did not report the Rosario Mine's results of operations in its consolidated statement of loss for the period but instead capitalized the operating costs less proceeds from the sale of concentrates as "Mine under construction and development costs" on the Company's condensed interim consolidated statement of financial position at September 30, 2013.